meagan-a-olson/AlgorithmUnlock/README.md

     - Run `git merge master`
     - Pop the stash and make absolutely sure every single conflict is resolved.
 Most of the time, there won't be any, but they cause problems later if left unresolved.

-## To update a branch during the pull request process
+## During the pull request process
-    - Simply go back to that branch, make your changes, and commit again.
+    - If you want to make changes, go back to that branch, make your changes, and commit again.
 The pull request will update automatically.
+    - If someone else completes their pull request before you do, get their changes into your branch so you can deal with any merge conflicts then.
+    - Typically, you don't want to complete someone else's pull request, in case they remember a change they want to make or need to merge in another pull request.
+Approve it and then wait for them to complete it.
+This is more a general guideline than a strict rule, though.

 ## TL;DR
     - Stash your changes when moving from one branch to another